-Under normal circumstances, you will receive your tax deductible receipt within 12 weeks of submitting your donation form.
-The date on your receipt will be the date Kids Under Cover received the proceeds from the donation of your vehicle.
+The date on your receipt will be the date Kids Under Cover received the sale proceeds from your vehicle.

-The tax deductible receipt will be issued in the name of the registered owner of the vehicle.
+The tax-deductible receipt must be issued in the name of the last/current registered owner of the vehicle.

-All cars valued by the ATO at more than $5,000 are eligible for a tax deduction based on the ATO valuation.
-Below is the process for having your vehicle valued by the ATO:
+All cars valued by the ATO at a current market value of more than $5,000 are eligible for a tax deduction based on the ATO valuation.
+Below is the ATO valuation process:

-2. We will call you to arrange the collection of the vehicle and store it at the nearest Manheim site until it has been valued by the ATO.
+• We will arrange the collection of your vehicle, which will be stored at Manheim until it has been valued by the ATO.
 The ATO aims to have most valuations completed within a month.

-5. We will sign and send these forms to the ATO on your behalf.
+• Once we receive your hard copy forms, we will sign off on them and send them to the ATO on your behalf.

-6. The ATO will value your vehicle and send you a Valuation Certificate.
+• The ATO will value your vehicle and send you a Certificate of Valuation.

-7. Once you have received your Valuation Certificate, please send us a copy and we will send you a tax deductible receipt based on the ATO valuation amount.
+• Once you have received your Certificate of Valuation, please scan us a copy so we can issue your tax-deductible receipt based on the ATO valuation amount.

-If the ATO value your vehicle at less than $5000, you are not entitled to a tax deduction based on their valuation and they will not issue you a valuation certificate.
-For more information about the valuation process please call the Not For Profit department at the ATO on 1300 130 428 or click here for more info about tax deductible gifts on the ATO website.
+** If the ATO value your vehicle at less than $5,000, you are not entitled to a tax deduction based on their valuation and they will not issue you a Certificate of Valuation.
+For more information about the valuation process please call the Not-for-profit department at the ATO on 1300 130 428 or click here for more info about tax-deductible gifts on the ATO website. **

-Kids Under Cover cannot accept vehicles with finance owing.
+Kids Under Cover cannot accept donated vehicles that still have finance owing.
 Please ensure your contract has been terminated prior to donating the vehicle.